South Dakota Workers' Compensation Attorneys

 Typical starting contingency fee — you pay nothing unless your attorney recovers compensation for you.

-South Dakota workers' comp attorney fees are subject to Department of Labor and Regulation approval under SDCL § 62-7-36, typically running 25%–33% of contested benefits.
-Third-party tort claims (motor vehicle, product liability, contractor) run outside the comp system on standard 33%–40% personal-injury contingency.
+South Dakota doesn't fix a statutory percentage — workers' comp attorney fees require Department of Labor and Regulation approval under SDCL § 62-7-36 and typically land between 25% and 33% of contested benefits, paid from the recovery rather than up front.
+Third-party tort claims (motor vehicle, product liability, contractor negligence) run outside the comp system on a standard 33%–40% personal-injury contingency.

 What Can Your South Dakota Workers' Compensation Compensation Include?